Selecting the Right Pad Flange for Your Piping System

 Step 5: Verify Compatibility

-Ensure the pad flange is compatible with the existing piping system components.
+Ensure the pad flange is compatible with existing gaskets and bolts and verify material compatibility for welding.

 Step 6: Adhere to Standards and Regulations